ska-telescope/developer.skatelescope.org/src/explanation/software-supply-chain.rst

   :alt: Example of Marvin checks

 4. **Distribution**:
-   The distribution is done through credential protected systems that require authentication to **push** artefacts.
+   The distribution is done through credential protected systems that requires authentication to **push** artefacts.
 Also, the System Team provides an artefact validation system that can **quarantine** artefacts that do not comply with the SKA Standards.
-Where applicable, vulnerability scannings are performed to validate artefacts against known vulnerabilities, increasing the level of confidence in the produced software products.
-Note that these vulnerabilities keep changing, so, running vulnerability scannings **often** is very important to keeping the security levels as well as frequently following with security patches.
+Where applicable, vulnerability scans are performed to validate artefacts against known vulnerabilities, increasing the level of confidence in the software products.
+Note that these vulnerabilities keep changing, so running vulnerability scans **often** is very important in order to keep the security levels to a high standard, as well as keeping up to date with security patches.

 5. **Deployment & Updates**:
    Similar to the production of the artefacts, its deployment is done using **secure** runners that access the infrastructure to eliminate tampering attempts.